bozali/bal-converter-deprecated/README.md

 # Roadmap

 - Fixing many issues
+- Allow to convert files from file explorer (shell extensions)
 - Adding playlist to download
 - More options when converting files
 - More editing features